 Is My Baby Ready for Shoes?

 It's exciting to see your baby getting ready for his first steps, but hold off on that first pair of tiny shoes until he is walking.
 Shoes are mainly for protecting a baby's feet, especially when walking outdoors.
 Putting shoes on sooner won't help your baby learn to walk any faster or better.
-In fact, shoes that have hard, inflexible soles can actually make it harder for him to learn to walk because they restrict natural foot movement.
+In fact, shoes that have hard, inflexible soles can make it harder for him to learn to walk because they restrict natural foot movement.

 For now, barefoot is still best for your baby's foot development.
 A pair of socks or booties with non-skid soles is also fine for chilly toes.
-Once your baby starts walking, choose shoes that:
+When your baby starts walking, choose shoes that:

 - are lightweight and flexible (remember to avoid hard, stiff shoes that restrict foot movement)

 - fit well (aren't too loose or too tight)

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995-2020 KidsHealth ® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com